Black-ish season 3

 The third season of Black-ish aired from September 21, 2016, to May 10, 2017, on ABC in the United States.
-It is produced by Khalabo Ink Society, Cinema Gypsy Productions, Principato-Young Entertainment and ABC Studios, with creator Kenya Barris, who also served as executive producer alongside Anthony Anderson, Brian Dobbins, Jonathon Groff and Helen Sugland.
+It is produced by Khalabo Ink Society, Cinema Gypsy Productions, Principato-Young Entertainment and ABC Studios, with creator Kenya Barris, who also served as executive producer alongside Anthony Anderson, Brian Dobbins, Jonathan Groff and Helen Sugland.

 The series revolves around Dre, portrayed by Anthony Anderson, a family man who struggles with finding his cultural identity while raising his kids in a white neighborhood.
 He lives with his wife, Bow (Tracee Ellis Ross).

 On May 11, 2017, ABC renewed the series for a fourth season.

 This is also the last season to have Yara Shahidi as part of the main cast, due to her character departing to star in her own spin-off, Grown-ish.